If you have questions, you can email: email@example.com

 For more information, see https://www.acm.org/publications/policies/artifact-review-badging

 The badges we will consider for FPGA2020 are Artifacts Available, Artifacts Evaluated — Functional, Artifacts Evaluated — Reusable and Results Validated.

 By the ACM Badging definitions:

 Artifacts Available badge: This badge is applied to papers in which associated artifacts have been made permanently available for retrieval.

-The Artifact form will be used to determine eligibility for an ACM Artifacts Available badge on the basis of the answers to questions about the availability of author-created software, hardware or data products.
+The Artifact form (new for FPGA 2020) will be used to determine eligibility for an ACM Artifacts Available badge on the basis of the answers to questions about the availability of author-created software, hardware or data products.
 The conditions of eligibility are:

 Artifacts Evaluated — Functional badge: The artifacts associated with the research are found to be documented, consistent, complete, exercisable, and include appropriate evidence of verification and validation.

 Artifacts Evaluated — Reusable badge: The artifacts associated with the paper are of a quality that significantly exceeds minimal functionality.
 That is, they have all the qualities of the Artifacts Evaluated – Functional level, but, in addition, they are very carefully documented and well-structured to the extent that reuse and repurposing is facilitated.
 In particular, norms and standards of the research community for artifacts of this type are strictly adhered to.

 Results Replicated badge: The main results of the paper have been obtained in a subsequent study by a person or team other than the authors, using, in part, artifacts provided by the author.

 Exact replication or reproduction of results is not required, or even expected.
 Instead, the results must be in agreement to within a tolerance deemed acceptable for experiments of the given type.
 In particular, differences in the results should not change the main claims made in the paper.